FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Here "certain to fail" relates to any possible results within the time remaining till Goal Duration Sum.

-{::comment}

-    TODO2: MK not sure above paragraph adds any explanation value whatsover.
-    It verges into the domain of discussing all possible outcomes and does nothing to clarify what upper bound is about.
-And as there is no clear explanation of upper bound i added one above.

-{:/comment}

 One search goal can have multiple different Trial Load values classified as its Upper Bounds.
-As search progresses and more trials are measured, any load value can become an Upper Bound.
+While search progresses and more trials are measured, any load value can become an Upper Bound in principle.

-Also, a load can stop being an Upper Bound, but that can only happen when more than Goal Duration Sum of trials are measured (e.g. because another Search Goal needs more trials at this load).
+Moreover, a load can stop being an Upper Bound, but that can only happen when more than Goal Duration Sum of trials are measured (e.g. because another Search Goal needs more trials at this load).
-In that case the load becomes a Lower Bound (see next subsection), and we say the previous Upper Bound got Invalidated.
+In practice, the load becomes a Lower Bound (see next subsection), and we say the previous Upper Bound got Invalidated.

-{::comment}
-    [Medium priority, depends on how many user recommendations we have.]

-    With non-zero exceed ratio values, a short high-loss trial may not be enough to classify a load as the relevant upper bound.
-    Users MAY apply Goal Duration Sum value lower than Goal Final Trial Duration to force such classification in hope to save time, but it is RECOMMENDED not to do so, as in practice it hurts comparability and repeatability.

-{:/comment}

-{::comment}
-    [Probably too technical, unless relation to repeatability is found.]

-    In general, a load starts as as undecided, then maybe flips to become an upper bound.
-MLRsearch stops measuring at that load for this goal, but it may be forced to measure more for some other search goals, in which case the load may flip to a lower bound (and back and forth).

-    <mark>[VP] TODO: Confirm the load can never flip back to being undecided.</mark>

-    Even though the load classification may change during the search, the goal results are established at the end of the search.

-    If the exceed ratio is zero, an upper bound can never flip;
-    one high-loss trial (even short) is enough to pin the classification.

-{:/comment}

 #### Lower Bound

 Definition:

-A Trial Load value is called a Lower Bound if and only if it is classified as such by [Appendix A: Load Classification](#appendix-a-load-classification) algorithm for the given Search Goal at the current moment of the search.
+A Load value is called a Lower Bound if and only if it is classified as such by [Appendix A: Load Classification](#appendix-a-load-classification) algorithm for the given Search Goal at the current moment of the search.

 Discussion:

-{::comment}

-    MK:
-    It is the minimum value in a range being searched, together with Upper Bound, defining the interval within which MLRsearch operates for specific Search Goal, iteratively narrowing down to arrive to Search Result.

-    VP: That is wrong in situations with Loss Inversions.

-{:/comment}

 In more detail, the set of all Trial Results performed so far at the Trial Load (and any Trial Duration)